Apply for a permit

 What do I need to do before moving stock?

 Forms that may be required for moving stock include transported stock statements, national vendor declarations, animal health statements and stock permits.
+You can find more information on these here.

 The information below will help you understand any special requirements for movements of different species: